 As with all fictional devices used for emphasis (e.g. exclamation marks), the old saying ‘less is more’ often applies.

-6. Using movement, gesture and action to reveal personality
+6. Add gesture and interaction to show personality

 Movement, gesture and action in dialogue make important contributions to character development.
 Does a character touch another’s arm often while they’re talking to them?
 Are their arms folded?
 Do they fidget or pay complete, calm attention?